 - ½ cup mayonnaise

-- In a zip-seal bag, add the cauliflower, salt, pepper, olive oil, and granulated garlic.
+In a zip-seal bag, add the cauliflower and potatoes, salt, pepper, olive oil, and granulated garlic.

-- Seal and toss well, making sure all the florets are coated.
+Seal and toss well, making sure everything is coated.

-- Pour them out onto one half of a baking sheet in a single layer.
+Pour out onto one half of a baking sheet in a single layer, lined with parchment.

-- Bake for 15 minutes, then turn both the potatoes and the cauliflower and bake another 15 minutes.
+Bake for 15 minutes, then turn and bake another 15 minutes.

-- In a large bowl, add the diced celery, the diced eggs, fresh chives, dill pickle relish, salt, pepper, and paprika.
-Mix well.
+Add the diced celery, the diced eggs, fresh chives, dill pickle relish to the potatoes and cauliflower, mixing well.